 Over 500 high school and college campuses later, my speaking career continues to be one of the most rewarding parts of my career.
 I love meeting people and hearing their stories.
 I speak to middle school students, high school students, college students, parents, teachers, staff, adminstrators, professionals, and adults of all ages.
 I love helping people get comfortable with the uncomfortable (watch my TEDx talk for more about this).
-My shows are energetic, intense, funny, personal, and unpredictable (I take questions live via text during the show).
-Speaking and writing helps me spot trends and see patterns.
-That's why I write books.
+My shows are energetic, intense, funny, personal, interactive, and unpredictable (I take questions live via text during the show).
+Speaking and writing helps me spot trends and see patterns I can include in my books.
 I focus on life transitions, risk-taking, grit, resiliency, rejection, success, happiness, parenting, and passion.

 My personal love story is filled risk, rejection, and happiness.
 I met my wife at the UPS store while making copies (the entire story is in the book).
 After our third date, I realized she had actually rejected me on an online dating site.
 We met again by coincidence and fell in love.
 We're still married.
 I still like her.
 Like is way more important than love.
 Getting Naked breaks down dating and relationships and offers a new approach to taking risks and finding love.

 You'll probably see me in an airport at some point (I'll be carrying a guitar).
 If you see me, say hello.
 I would LOVE to visit with you.
 Then we'll go wherever we are supposed to go.
 You can follow me on Twitter @HarlanCohen and on Facebook www.Facebook.com/HelpMeHarlan, but please don't follow me around the airport.
 If you have questions or need advice please write me here.